-The Earth’s climate is changing at an alarming rate due to the global warming crisis, resulting from greenhouse gas emissions1.
-Greenhouse gases, such as carbon dioxide and methane, are air pollutants that absorb sunlight and trap heat, causing the planet to warm.
-The consequences of global warming include severe drought, water shortages, wildfires, flooding, rising sea levels, and extreme storms2.
-Human activities are the driving force behind this crisis1.
-As a result, we have to consider how our actions, including dietary choices, impact the environment to create positive change.
+The Earth’s climate is changing at an alarming rate due to the global warming crisis, resulting from greenhouse gas emissions.1 Greenhouse gases, such as carbon dioxide and methane, are air pollutants that absorb sunlight and trap heat, causing the planet to warm.
+The consequences of global warming include severe drought, water shortages, wildfires, flooding, rising sea levels, and extreme storms.2 Human activities are the driving force behind this crisis.1 As a result, we must consider how our actions, including dietary choices, impact the environment.

-Agriculture – both plant and animal – contributes to the global warming crisis.
+Agriculture – both plant and animal – contributes to global warming.

-The connection between farming and global warming can leave those who care about the environment but choose to eat meat, dairy, eggs, or even almonds feeling conflicted – the thought of giving them up can seem like an impossible task.
-But there are many ways that you can change your eating habits to benefit the planet, the animals, and yourself.
+The connection between farming and global warming can leave those who care about the environment feeling conflicted in their food choices.
+But there are many ways that you can change your eating habits to benefit the planet, while still protecting farm animal welfare.

 1. Buy local

-Higher-welfare animal products may come at a slightly higher cost.
-But you can feel confident knowing that the animals were raised to higher standards of care, and were not raised in intensive systems.
+Higher-welfare animal products may come at a slightly higher cost, but you can feel confident knowing that the animals were raised to higher standards of care.

 3. Reduce meat and dairy consumption

-It’s clear that reducing our consumption of intensively farmed meat can make a huge difference in the lives of farm animals, all while working towards a cleaner, healthier planet.
+Reducing our consumption of intensively farmed meat can make a huge difference for farm animals and the environment.
 By making conscious food choices, we can support farmers who are working to reduce the environmental impact of food production while improving farm animal welfare.

 1 Intergovernmental Panel on Climate Change – Climate Change 2021: The Physical Science Basis.
 Available from https://www.ipcc.ch/report/sixth-assessment-report-working-group-i/.
 Accessed August 27, 2021.